ipfs/rainbow/docs/environment-variables.md

 ### `GOLOG_FILE`

-Sets the file to which the Bifrost Gateway logs.
-By default, the Bifrost Gateway logs to the standard error output.
+Sets the file to which the logs are saved.
+By default, they are printed to the standard error output.

 ### `GOLOG_TRACING_FILE`

-Sets the file to which the Bifrost Gateway sends tracing events.
+Sets the file to which the tracing events are sent.
 By default, tracing is disabled.

 Warning: Enabling tracing will likely affect performance.